Skip to Content

-Helping Families Regain Their Strength
+Basics of Child Support Helping Families Regain Their Strength

-Jackson Child Support Attorneys
+Jackson Child Support Lawyers

-Child Support in Mississippi
+Compassionate Support for Child Support Cases in Mississippi

 When parents wish to end a marriage, they must resolve specific issues related to their children.
-They must not only determine child custody but child support as well.
+They must not only determine child custody but also child support.
 These two issues are often intertwined, as the parent who does not have primary or sole custody of the child will likely be required to pay support to the custodial parent.
 Even when parents have joint custody, child support may be awarded.
 The goal is to create a situation where the child will have the food, shelter, medical care, and education they need.

-As always, the best interests of the child are of paramount importance in family law matters, but court-awarded child support is calculated based off a set formula.
+As always, the best interests of the child are of paramount importance in family law matters, but court-awarded child support is calculated based on a set formula.
 Whether you may be entitled to receive or required to pay child support, it is important to have a lawyer on your side to protect your interests.
-As a family law attorney, Mark Chinn can work to make sure that your financial situation and child’s needs are properly presented in relation to child support.
+As a family law attorney, Mark Chinn can work to make sure that your financial situation and your child’s needs are properly presented in relation to child support.
 This can make all the difference in your future financial stability and your child’s well-being.

-Calculating Child Support in MS
+Calculating Child Support in Jackson, Mississippi

 In Mississippi, the following guidelines are in place regarding child support (the specific amount of support awarded may vary depending on the circumstances of the case):